 Top Tip: A fantastic way to see the old town is from atop the fortress walls at dusk.

 Translated as "Kingdom of the Lion", Sinharaja Forest Reserve is an important national park of Sri Lanka and has been declared a Biosphere Reserve due to its significance to the island's ecosystem.

-Golden Temple of Dambulla (also known as Dambulla Cave temple) is the largest and best-preserved cave temple complex in Sri Lanka, which has five caves and 157 statues of the Lord Buddha.
-The caves, rock and temple can date back to the 1st century BC.
+Golden Temple of Dambulla (also known as Dambulla Cave Temple) is the largest and best-preserved cave temple complex in Sri Lanka.
+It has five caves and 157 statues of the Lord Buddha.
+The caves, rocks, and temple can date back to the 1st century BC.

-Travelers can appreciate intricate and delicate paintings covering the ceiling and walls in the temple.
-Its historical, archaeological and artistic implications make this place a must-see.
+Travelers can appreciate intricate and delicate paintings covering the ceiling and walls of the temple.
+Its historical, archaeological, and artistic implications make this place a must-see.

 It's a biodiversity hotspot with an incredible range of endemic species.
-Even several endangered species can be found here, such as the western-purple-faced langur, the slender loris and the Sri Lankan leopard.
+Several endangered species can be found here, such as the western-purple-faced langur, the slender loris, and the Sri Lankan leopard.

 Top Tip: The central highlands are pleasantly cool and relatively dry from January to April.

-Would you like to visit these remarkable world's heritages in Sri Lanka?
-If they have whetted your interest, please contact us at email@example.com for professional suggestions and we'll tailor-make an unforgettable Sri Lankan trip for you!
+Would you like to visit these remarkable world heritages in Sri Lanka?
+If they have whetted your interest, please contact us at email@example.com for professional suggestions, and we'll tailor-make an unforgettable Sri Lankan trip for you!